phunc20/ML-frameworks/torch/apex/README.md

 (torch1.4.0) apex $ pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 </pre>

 For me this works.
-Hope the same or similar modifications help you set up <code>apex</code> on your machine.
+Hope the same or similar steps may help you set up <code>apex</code> on your machine.